The Enrolled Class

 Q. Do you offer application fee waivers?

 A. The Levin College of Law will waive the $30 application fee for candidates who received an LSAC Fee Waiver.
-The $30 application fee will automatically be waived for LSAC fee-waived candidates upon submission of the online LSAC electronic application.
+The $30 application fee will automatically be waived for LSAC fee-waived candidates upon submission of the LSAC online application.

 Q. When should I take the Law School Admission Test (LSAT)?